sustainable-computing-io/kepler/manifests/config/dashboard/README.md

 For that reeason to allow users to visualise Kepler data with the demo dashbiard we are now providing two versions.

 1. The original dashboard that will visualise all Kepler data
-2. A version of the dashboard that used topk to reduce the data being visualised and also changing the default Grafana namespace to the kepler namespace
+2. A version of the dashboard that uses topk to reduce the data being visualised and also changing the default Grafana namespace to the kepler namespace

 # Enabling Dashboard for Kepler on OpenShift